HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/docker-breakout-privilege-escalation/README.md

 If you have access as **root inside a container** and you have **escaped as a non privileged user to the host**, you can abuse both shells to **privesc inside the host** if you have the capability MKNOD inside the container (it's by default) as [**explained in this post**](https://labs.withsecure.com/blog/abusing-the-access-to-mount-namespaces-through-procpidroot/).\
 With such capability the root user within the container is allowed to **create block device files**.
 Device files are special files that are used to **access underlying hardware & kernel modules**.
 For example, the /dev/sda block device file gives access to **read the raw data on the systems disk**.

-Docker ensures that block devices **cannot be abused from within the container** by setting a cgroup policy on the container that blocks read and write of block devices.\
-However, if a block device is **created within the container it can be accessed** through the /proc/PID/root/ folder by someone **outside the container**, the limitation being that the **process must be owned by the same user** outside and inside the container.
+Docker safeguards against block device misuse within containers by enforcing a cgroup policy that **blocks block device read/write operations**.
+Nevertheless, if a block device is **created inside the container**, it becomes accessible from outside the container via the **/proc/PID/root/** directory.
+This access requires the **process owner to be the same** both inside and outside the container.

 **Exploitation** example from this [**writeup**](https://radboudinstituteof.pwning.nl/posts/htbunictfquals2021/goodgames/):